damianlewis/october-tester/README.md

 ## Introduction

-OctoberTester is a testing API and browser automation for testing applications built with OctoberCMS.
+October Tester is a testing API and browser automation for testing applications built with OctoberCMS.
 It makes use of both the [Laravel HTTP Testing](https://laravel.com/docs/5.5/http-tests) API and the [Laravel Dusk](https://github.com/laravel/dusk) API along with the Selenium WebDriver bindings for PHP.
 It requires Selenium to be installed on the testing machine.

 ## Installation